 - Garlic: 4-6 cloves of minced garlic enhanced flavor and creates a wonderful aroma as you cook.
 While this may sound like a lot, the curry taste will still be a primary feature of this recipe.
 Use as much or as little as you like; I’m a huge fan of lots of garlic so I don’t hold back.

 - Bean sprouts: To add a nice crunch and break up the texture from the rice vermicelli noodles, bean sprouts are a great addition.
-While they don’t keep for long in the fridge (they need to be bought withing a day or so of using), they make for an amazing extra vegetable.
+While they don’t keep for long in the fridge (they need to be bought within a day or so of using), they make for an amazing extra vegetable.
 Don’t worry if you don’t have any, but I highly recommend you try adding them!

 - Plant-based protein: As noted above, a vegan Singapore noodles recipe is typically stripped of protein that you’d find in non-vegan alternatives.
 Don’t skip on protein as this meal will be less filling and satisfying; just add some plant-based protein!
 Crumbled tofu and/or edamame work well and can really improve your enjoyment while eating.